Skip to main content

 Evening mood at Badeschiff © visitberlin, Foto: Philip Koschel

-When: the opening hours depend on the weather
+When: Opening hours depend on the weather

 Where: Eichenstraße 4, Treptow